 Sampling Approach

-The Evaluation Team developed a stratified random sample approach for the survey.
+The Evaluation Team developed a stratified random sample approach for the residential survey.
 Our sampling unit was the premise in order to capture as many measures as possible with each survey.
 To maximize the precision of our estimates, the Evaluation Team targeted at least 400 completes for each measure type where possible given the population size.
 We stratified the population by year of installation to ensure sufficient coverage by equipment age.
 Additionally, we oversampled older equipment for a greater chance of information on failed units.
 Because of the potentially large incentive total, we also set quotas for each year, resulting in a total quota of 600 per measure type.

 Once the sample frame was established, we drew a random sample of participants from each stratum to achieve our target completes, assuming a 5% response rate.
 In many cases, however, the Evaluation Team conducted a census attempt due to low numbers of participants in that stratum.

+For the commercial HVAC survey, the limited number of unique premises necessitated a modified census attempt.
+The initial survey effort targeted unique premises with one commercial HVAC unit installed through a utility program (n=615).
+This allowed the respondent to know which unit was covered in the survey.
+A second survey effort targeted unique premises with participant email addresses, regardless of the quantity of units.
+The sample size for this wave was 515.
+Overall, we sent surveys to 910 unique facilities out of 1,621 in the program tracking data.

-Survey Fielding
+Residential Survey Fielding

 EUL Survey